vsanjay85/pycompare/README.md

  - Create a new branch `git checkout -b <branch-name>`
  - Make your modifications to the code
  - Test the functioning of the code by running: `python comparator.py`.
 Code will use the sample `images.csv` and images from the `images` folder.
 Python works with both `/` and `\` path separators without issues.
+ - If you'd prefer creating an executable to test, run the appropriate `pyinstaller` command from file `.travis.yml`.
+This creates an executable in the `dist` folder.
  - Once tested and satisfied, push your changes to your branch `git push`